 Air enters axially and is expelled radially, generating higher pressure.

-- Pressure: up to >10.000 Pa
+- Pressure: up to >10,000 Pa

-- Greater capacity for complex ducts
+- Greater capacity for complex ductwork

-- Better performance against pressure drops
+- Better performance against pressure losses

 Applications: